webpack/webpack.js.org/content/loaders/index.md

 ---
  - Loaders can be chained.
 They are applied in a pipeline to the resource.
 A chain of loaders are compiled chronologically.
-The first loader in a chain of loaders returns an value to the next and at the end loader, Webpack expects JavaScript to be returned.
+The first loader in a chain of loaders returns an value to the next and at the end loader, webpack expects JavaScript to be returned.
  - Loaders can be synchronous or asynchronous.
  - Loaders run in Node.js and can do everything that’s possible there.